jupyterlab/jupyter-chat/docs/source/developers/developing_extensions/extension-providing-chat.md

 };

 export default [myChatExtension];

 ```

 ## Optional parameters of the model

-The model accept some options in the constructor, which bring some additional
+The model accepts some options in the constructor, which bring some additional
 features to the chat.

 ```typescript